Although a person with ulcerative colitis (UC) may not develop severe illness from COVID-19, some UC medications may weaken their immune system.

 - Ask about strategies to minimize contact with others.
 For example, it may be possible to check in online and fill out forms before arriving at the office.

-People may transmit SARS-CoV-2 even before they develop symptoms.
+People may transmit SARS-CoV-2 even

 The following strategies can slow the spread of the virus and greatly reduce a person’s risk of getting it: